jidongbsu/cs452-paging/README.md

  - PML4, or page map level 4; each entry in this table is called  a page map level 4 entry, or PML4E.
  - PDP Table, or page directory pointer table; each entry in this table is called a page directory pointer table entry, or PDPTE.
- - PD Table, or page directory table; each entry in this table is called a page directory table entry, or PDTE.
+ - PD Table, or page directory table; each entry in this table is called a page directory table entry, or PDE.
  - PT, or page table; each entry in this table is called a page table entry, or PTE.

 <!The 4-level page tables are known as: